josmar-crwdstffng/angular/aio/content/extended-diagnostics/index.md

     The compiler will exit with a non-zero status code if one or more errors are emitted.
 *   `suppress` - The compiler does *not* emit the diagnostic at all.

-Check severity can be configured in the project's `tsconfig.json` file:
+Check severity can be configured in the `tsconfig.json` file of the project:

 <code-example format="jsonc" language="jsonc">